code-disaster/fips-munit/README.md

 ### Output

-If used as described above, CMake will generate the following files:
+If used as described above, the following files will be generated:

 - `my_code_suite.c` with a µunit test suite which includes all tests found in `my_code.c`
 - `my_tests.yml` which is used internally to list all test suites, for generating the test runner